 Northern Virginia Diversity

 Northern Virginia’s diverse combination of cultures is what makes our region so unique.
-We’re not only one of the most diverse cities in Virginia, but also one of the most racially, ethnically and internationally diverse in the country.
+We’re one of the most racially, ethnically, and internationally diverse in the United States.

 The region’s population includes 27% international residents representing more than 120 countries.
 This diverse population encourages a unique merging of cultures, backgrounds and identities.
 Northern Virginia’s diversity is celebrated in many ways – from delicious international cuisine to musical performances and more.